‘She loves me’: Woman adopts young granddaughter on Connecticut Adoption Day

-(WTNH) — It’s Connecticut Adoption Day and the state is celebrating by letting the public see the adoption hearings that are usually kept private.
+NEW HAVEN, Conn.
+(WTNH) — Friday is Connecticut Adoption Day, and the state is celebrating by letting the public witness the adoption hearings that are usually kept private.
 Every one of their stories is heartwarming, but one, in particular, starts with an awful lot of heartbreak.

-Corrinna Martin has already been looking after her granddaughter Alivia for the past four years.
+Corrinna Martin has already been looking after her granddaughter Alivia Martin, 7, for the past four years.

-“And she loves me,” said seven-year-old Alivia Martin.
+“She loves me,” Alivia said.
 “She loves me wherever I go, whenever I go.”

-“It’s really just starting the beginning of a beautiful chapter for Alivia and I,” said Corrinna Martin.
+“It’s really just starting the beginning of a beautiful chapter for Alivia and I,” Corrinna said.

 Corrinna’s story has had some very dark chapters.